Free energy, stability, and particle source in dynamical holography: Beyond the probe limit: dynamical holographic spacetime

-with a Gibbons-Hawking term on the time-like boundary $B$, where $L$ is the original Lagrangian given in (\ref{eq:action}) and $K$ is the trace of external curvature of the boundary surface $B$.
-Since $\xi$ is tangent to $B$, variation arguments similar to the original case will give
+with the Gibbons-Hawking term and the counter term, where $\mathscr{L}$ is the original Lagrangian given in (\ref{eq:action}) and $K$ is the trace of external curvature of the boundary surface $B$.
+Using variation arguments\cite{TWZ2} with the diffeomorphism invariance of the above action, one can obtain the balance relation